Salesforce MCP Server Setup Guide

 Permissions

-- Can be revoked in Salesforce at any time
+- Access can be revoked from Salesforce Setup → Connected Apps OAuth Usage at any time

 Revoking Access